openactive/openactive.github.io/rdfs_properties/isOpenBookingAllowed.md

 ---

 # isOpenBookingAllowed
-Indicates whether the Seller allows open booking
+Indicates whether the Seller allows open booking or not

 This property can be used on: [`schema:Organization`](https://schema.org/Organization), [`schema:Person`](https://schema.org/Person)